-Dr Daphne Su-Lyn Gardner, Consultant from the Department of Endocrinology at Singapore General Hospital shares some healthcare essentials for type 1 diabetes.
+Dr Daphne Su-Lyn Gardner, Senior Consultant from the Department of Endocrinology at Singapore General Hospital (SGH), shares some healthcare essentials for type 1 diabetes.

 Having the right care is crucial for all individuals with diabetes.
 Here are some essential checks and services you should receive or prioritise when you have type 1 diabetes:

 - Get your blood glucose levels measured.

 This is known as HbA1c and should be done at least annually, preferably every 3 to 4 months.
 The HbA1c measures your overall glucose control over the preceding three months and helps you and your diabetes healthcare team to set your own target.

 In addition, performing regular self-monitoring of capillary blood glucose levels will allow you to observe your glucose levels daily and manage your insulin dose titrations well.

 Have your blood pressure measured and recorded at least once a year.

 Have your blood fat profile (cholesterol and triglycerides) measured at least every year.

 Have your eyes, kidneys, legs and feet checked.